EconPapers

-The Federal Home Loan Bank system: the "other" housing GSE
+The Federal Home Loan Bank system: the \"other\" housing GSE

-Mark Jeffrey Flannery and W. Scott Frame
+Mark Flannery and

-Economic Review, 2006, issue Q 3, pages 33-54
+Economic Review, 2006, vol. 91, issue Q 3, 33-54

-Abstract: Founded in 1932, the twelve Federal Home Loan Banks (FHLBs) have historically provided long-term funding to specialized mortgage lenders.
-But legislative changes in the wake of the 1980s’ thrift crises spurred the FHLBs to expand in both size and scope.
+Founded in 1932, the twelve Federal Home Loan Banks (FHLBs) have historically provided long-term funding to specialized mortgage lenders.
+But legislative changes in the wake of the 1980s? thrift crises spurred the FHLBs to expand in both size and scope.
 For example, FHLB balance sheets now also include a substantial investment in mortgages and mortgage-backed securities, and the attendant interest rate risk has created financial and accounting difficulties at some of the FHLBs. ; Like Fannie Mae and Freddie Mac, the FHLB System is a government-sponsored enterprise that funds itself largely with federal agency debt obligations that investors perceive to be implicitly guaranteed by the U.S. government.
 This article identifies some differences in risk-taking incentives between the cooperatively owned FHLB System and investor-owned Fannie Mae and Freddie Mac. ; Cooperative ownership itself does not reduce FHLB risk-taking incentives because, unlike many mutuals, the FHLB System does not bundle its equity and debt claims.
-Also, the joint-and-several liability provision in the FHLBs’ consolidated debt obligations and a lack of equity market discipline may heighten FHLB risk-taking incentives.
+Also, the joint-and-several liability provision in the FHLBs? consolidated debt obligations and a lack of equity market discipline may heighten FHLB risk-taking incentives.
 However, the FHLBs cannot avail themselves of equity-based managerial compensation, which create high-powered risk-taking incentives in investor-owned firms.
-Thus, it is unclear whether the FHLBs’ risk-taking incentives are necessarily weaker than Fannie Mae’s and Freddie Mac’s.
+Thus, it is unclear whether the FHLBs? risk-taking incentives are necessarily weaker than Fannie Mae?s and Freddie Mac?s.

 Keywords: Federal; home; loan; banks (search for similar items in EconPapers)